peterhoward42/qt-layout-gen/docs/reference_manual-2.md

     label       QLabel
       layout    QVBoxLayout

-If when you using the builder you end up with layouts that have widgets bizarrely superimposed - this is the likely reason.
+If you end up with layouts that have widgets bizarrely superimposed - this is the likely reason.